somasish/Selenium-webdriver-TestNG-Framework/README.md

 # How to use

-      Understanding Various Packages included and its use
+      Understanding Various Packages included and its use.
+Please import this Maven project to any IDE.
+So that you can browse the packages and understand the description mentioned.

 1) database package (com.abc.database)

-        it have a code for retriving single and multiple rows from the database.
+        it contains code for retriving single and multiple rows from the database.
 Database connection details are taken from the property file (DBDetails.property).
 Passing proper value from property file will automatically connect to the db and return you the result set in proper manner.
 If your requirement is of a singleton class.
 Please open a case so that i can assist you accordingly

 2) listener package ( com.abc.listener) TestNG Listner